 The Tinge

-Diamonds in the colorless to faint colored categories can have a mix of yellow, brown, and grey colors.
-Golden Eiffel only offer diamonds in these categories with yellow tinge, because brown and grey hues typically dull the appearance of colorless to faint colored diamonds.
+Color in diamonds can have a mix of yellow, brown, and grey colors.
+At Golden Eiffel, we exclusively offer colorless to faint colored diamonds with only yellow tinge because brown and grey hues typically hinder the appearance of colorless to faint colored diamonds, making them look dull.

 Naming Conventions